 Introduction : Emer, the wife of the great warrior Cú Chulainn (The Hound of Ulster) tells the story of their marriage.

 Though they are less than before, less birds, less men.
 Four are up on that high branch, chatting, not fighting, not saying it is a better branch than any other.
 They know because they can see there are enough trees for everyone.
 It’s bird logic.
 Sometimes they bathe in the font in my apple garden.
 They splash and flutter and sing.
 I have envied their intactness; grouping so well together.
-Now I don’t care.
 I wonder if that four up there are telling each other of their grief.
 Did some of their breed die from hunger when all the world was fighting.
-Out, lights out, sun gone, forever.
+Out, light out.
 Nature is hard on birds but I think they are spared the riot that is screaming in my head.

 Cú Chualinn was looking for a wife, beautiful, smart like himself so he came to my father’s proud expansion at the centre of Ireland without his permission.
 I liked his boldness.
 I liked his eyes, the colours of a summer sky were in them.
 Fifty of my maidens tittered around me waiting to see him overlook my needlework, appraise my beauty.
 Would he be the envy of all other men if I was his bride?
 Would his clothes be threaded in silver or in gold?
 He discarded all that.
 Other women were like butterflies to a yellow flower, pollinating his fame.
 Not I. I could speak with him like no other.
 We spoke in riddles, stories and places with hidden mysteries lying under them.
 Slants of understanding were between us when we spoke and not one person there, not even his chariot driver Laeg understood a word we had said.